SalikSayyed/Smartify/README.md

 *on iOS, Android, Mac, Windows,Linux, Web (Originally all targetted..we will see as we move forward)*
 #Minimum Viable Product
 ITS READING!
 LIKE NEVER BEFORE.
+**Days since :LICENSE commit is the days passed: so far on project keep count**
 ![ConceptView](https://i2.wp.com/the-digital-reader.com/wp-content/uploads/2016/02/All-the-books-Editions-at-Play-Animated_500px.gif)
 -Concept-View-
 What I Think is -